What is Selective Laser Trabeculoplasty (SLT)?

 Can SLT treatment be performed in Jersey?

-In late 2019 Mr Shah was delighted to welcome a brand new, FDA-approved laser device manufactured by Quantel Medical to his private practice based at Luminance Eye Care (Little Grove Clinic) in St Lawrence.
+In late 2019 Mr Shah was delighted to welcome a brand new, FDA-approved laser device manufactured by Quantel Medical to his private practice based at Evolution Eye Care (Little Grove Clinic) in St Lawrence.
 Since this is the first SLT machine on Jersey, it represents a big step forward in glaucoma care for islanders.
-The laser suite at Luminance Eye Care is fully laser safety approved and is inspected regularly by Laser Protection Advisors from the UK.
+The laser suite at Evolution Eye Care is fully laser safety approved and is inspected regularly by Laser Protection Advisors from the UK.